Theresa May: bossy, a bit scatty, has political convictions of about D. Cameron strength

 So it looks like the asteroid was just a blip, even if a big one, in 750,000 years of climate catastrophe; another kick in the teeth rather than a definite death blow.
 And if everyone knows about it and few people know about the volcanoes, that suggests that the asteroid has a better press agent.

-More pseudo-scientific madness The latest shock-horror global warming story is that it will make pensioners lose an hour and a half of sleep (at night) over a period of one week.
+bullet The latest shock-horror global warming story is that it will make pensioners lose an hour and a half of sleep (at night) over a period of one week.
 And as sleep-deprived people are more susceptible to disease, global warming will kill pensioners off, relieving pressure on the NHS and devastating the care industry.

 But, it has been pointed out, if the elderly have a 15-minute nap every afternoon; something the Warmists don't seem to have considered; they will get an extra 1¾ hours of daytime sleep per week and end up a net quarter of an hour to the good, sleepwise, and not die.

-Oh, no!
-We're doomed another way!
-The Met Office has issued a warning that a hole in the ozone layer has settled over Britain and anyone who exposes bare skin to the Sun over the bank holiday weekend has had it!
+bullet The Met Office has issued a warning that a hole in the ozone layer has settled over Britain and anyone who exposes bare skin to the Sun over the bank holiday weekend has had it!

-We also need to wear wraparound shades to prevent the front surface of the eye from being burnt off.
+red blob We also need to wear wraparound shades to prevent the front surface of the eye from being burnt off.

-What do they want, exactly?
-“The Warmists are getting on President Trump's case for not rushing to endorse their ruinous scams.
+reader comment“The Warmists are getting on President Trump's case for not rushing to endorse their ruinous scams.
 But whilst they jump up and down yelling, We're all gonna fry! and hurl about statistics showing that we're having the warmest days/months/years in recorded history, let us just take a moment to wonder how much human history their ‘recorded history' covers.

 Recording most of the ‘official' data began decades (especially satellite data) or up to a century ago, and in a period when the planet is rebounding from a major ice age and also from a mini-ice age.
 This is a pretty insignificant fraction of the history of a planet which has been covered in ice and covered in dinosaurs at one time or another.